 Ready your weekender bags, and book a flight, pronto; Australia’s most beautiful light festival is popping up again!

-Parrtjima – A Festival in Light is returning to Alice Springs in September, and it’s going to be a FOMO-inducing sight for sore eyes!
+Parrtjima—A Festival in Light is returning to Alice Springs in April, and it’s going to be a FOMO-inducing sight for sore eyes.

-This free (not a typo!) public event is the only Indigenous light-meets-art festival of its kind.
-In an exhibition of stunning contrasts, contemporary works from celebrated Aboriginal artists will illuminate the MacDonnell Ranges—just a 300-million-year-old natural canvas, no biggie.
+This free public event is the only Indigenous light-meets-art festival of its kind.
+In an exhibition of stunning contrasts, contemporary works from celebrated Aboriginal artists will illuminate the MacDonnell Ranges—just a 300-million-year-old natural canvas, no biggie—over 10 nights.

 Aboriginal artists’ practices may have evolved through new styles and materials for the modern age however the ancient philosophy of connection and country still pulses through their works.
-Each artwork will be a radiant reflection of the life and surrounding region, which is home to scenic gorges, cliffs, chasms, mountains and a rich cultural history (you may as well book a stay-cay right now!).
+Each artwork will be a radiant reflection of the life and surrounding region, which is home to scenic gorges, cliffs, chasms, mountains and a rich cultural history.
+There will also be interactive workshops, music, films and talks to enjoy.

 Natural beauty meets art and the oldest continuous culture on earth, all set against a panoramic starry backdrop.
-Visitors can explore the installations and relax in the festival hub in the beautiful Alice Springs Desert Park from 6.30pm-10.30pm each night.
+Visitors can explore the installations and relax in the festival hub in the beautiful Alice Springs Desert Park from 6.30pm to 10.30pm each night.

 Expect a picture perfect, illuminating experience.